proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/namespace.md

 id: namespace
 title: Namespace
 ---
-Namespaces allow you to create an on-chain **unique place** for your business and your assets on the Sirius-Chain.
+Namespaces allow you to create an on-chain **unique place** for your business and your assets on the Sirius Chain.

 A namespace starts with a name that you choose, similar to an internet domain name.
-If one [account](./account.md) creates a namespace, that will appear as unique in the Sirius-Chain ecosystem.
+If one [account](./account.md) creates a namespace, that will appear as unique in the Sirius Chain ecosystem.

 You can associate a name with an account address or a [mosaic](./mosaic.md) identifier by announcing an [alias transaction](#addressaliastransaction).
-The binding between namespaces and assets makes long account addresses rememberable and mosaics identifiers recognisable.
+What binds namespaces and assets are called "long account addresses" and recognizable "mosaics identifiers."

 ## Subnamespaces

-On the internet, a domain can have a sub-domain.
-In Sirius-Chain, namespaces can have subnamespaces.
+In the internet, a domain name can have a sub-domain name.
+In Sirius Chain, namespaces can have subnamespaces.

-It is possible to create multiple subnamespaces with the same name (example: `foo.bar` and `foo2.bar`, `bar` is the subnamespace/sub-domain).
+It is possible to create multiple subnamespaces with the same name.
+For example, if a domain name is `foo.bar` and another domain name is `foo2.bar`, the `bar` is the sub-domain.
+Namespaces can have up to three levels, which consists of a namespace and two levels of subnamespace domains.

 Namespaces can have up to `3` levels, a namespace and its two levels of subnamespace domains.

-## Examples
+## Examples of Namespaces
 ## Identifying an account

-Every time a customer buys a ticket for an event, a ticket sales company sends a ticket to the customer account.
+Every time a customer buys a ticket for an event, the ticket sales company sends a ticket to the customer account.

-The seller company has assigned the namespace “ticketsales” to its main account.
-Customers can quickly recognise incoming transactions from the vendor account.
+The seller company has assigned the namespace “ticketsales” to its vendo account.
+Customers can quickly recognize incoming transactions from the vendor account.

-## Organising mosaics
+## Organizing mosaics

-The same distributor sells tickets for an event organised in different venues.
-The company registers a non-transferable mosaic for each function.
+A distributor sells tickets for an event organized in different venues.
+The distributing company registers a non-transferable mosaic for each function.

-Namespaces and subnamespaces are used to organise the different mosaics.
-Customers can send 1 `ticketsales.eventname.ticket` to `alice` instead of 1 `0xE4EEB491` to `SCVG35-ZSPMYP-L2POZQ-JGSVEG-RYOJ3V-BNIU3U-N2E6`.
+Namespaces and subnamespaces are used to organize the different mosaics.

-## Guides
+## Guides on Namespaces

 - [Registering a namespace](../guides/namespace/registering-a-namespace.md)

-    Rregister your own namespace.
+    How to register your own namespace.

 - [Registering a subnamespace](../guides/namespace/registering-a-subnamespace.md)

-    Register a subnamespace following this guide.
+    How to register a subnamespace.

 ## Schemas

 <div class="info">

-**Note**
+**Note:**

 Configuration parameters are [editable](https://github.com/proximax-storage/catapult-server/blob/master/resources/config-network.properties) .
 Public network configuration may differ.

 </div>

-### RegisterNamespaceTransaction
+### Register Namespace Transaction

-Announce a register namespace transaction to register and re-rent a namespace.
+Announce a register namespace transaction to register and rent a namespace again.

 **Version**: 0x02